 How to Make Bulletproof Coffee

 Last but not least, the 1 Tbsp. of Heavy Cream.
-This adds a great creaminess to the coffee.
+This adds a great creaminess to the coffee for a silky texture.

 I personally drink both of the cups I make, but if you were to drink 1 cup of BPC it would come out to: 255 Calories, 28.5g Fats, 1g Net Carbs, and 0g Protein.

 |Bulletproof Coffee||Calories||Fats (g)||Carbs (g)||Fiber (g)||Net Carbs (g)||Protein (g)|